-- 2.3 Cross Party Working Group Cleaner, Greener and Safer Overview and Scrutiny Committee - 2.3.1 The Cross Party Working Group Chaired by Councillor Mike Fletcher was established specifically to identify ways in which the recycling rate in Thurrock, which has been stagnant for some years, could be increased.
-The activities of the group were wide ranging and have been documented in the report prepared and presented at Cleaner, Greener and Safer Overview and Scrutiny Committee on 1 October 2020. - 2.3.2 The recommendations of the Cross Party Working Group have been incorporated fully in the refreshed Waste Strategy, in summary the key proposals are: - Replacing the residual waste collections with a new weekly food waste collection to all households, with the associated supporting containers, and an alternate weekly residual collection.
-The benefit of this change, which has been adopted successfully at many other Local Authorities, is that it encourages residents to consider more carefully what can be recycled and to ensure that they have capacity in their residual bins for items that can only be disposed of in that way; - · Retaining the weekly collections of co-mingled dry recycling; - Retaining the fortnightly collections of garden waste, implemented during the Covid-19 response period; - Redevelopment of the Household Waste and Recycling Centre; - Review of Thurrock's waste collection fleet to ensure a reduction in carbon footprint and fuel usage whilst ensuring that maximum efficiency and effectiveness is achieved; - Ensuring that any future waste disposal contract negotiations include the following principles: - Reduction in distance travelled to disposal sites;; - Identifying opportunities for additional recycling and re-use; and - Ensuring a reduction in waste sent to landfill; - Reducing the occurrence of single use plastics within the Borough and within Council activities where the use of alternatives should be prioritised.
-This will require a detailed work programme covering all service areas and operations, with specific focus required from procurement and communications; - Investigate the feasibility of creating a transfer station within Thurrock to support alternative disposal options; and - Investigate the feasibility of building an energy recovery facility in the Borough as both a means of reducing disposal costs for residual waste and generating income. - 2.3.3 The Cross Party Working Group initiated an investigation into the impact of service changes on the recycling rate.
+- 2.3.4.
+The recommendations of the Cross Party Working Group have been incorporated fully in the refreshed Waste Strategy, in summary the key proposals are: - Replacing the residual waste collections with a new weekly food waste collection to all households, with the associated supporting containers, and an alternate weekly residual collection.
+The benefit of this change, which has been adopted successfully at many other Local Authorities, is that it encourages residents to consider more carefully what can be recycled and to ensure that they have capacity in their residual bins for items that can only be disposed of in that way; - Retaining the weekly collections of co-mingled dry recycling;

+- Retaining the fortnightly collections of garden waste, implemented during the Covid-19 response period; - Redevelopment of the Household Waste and Recycling Centre; - Review of Thurrock's waste collection fleet to ensure a reduction in carbon footprint and fuel usage whilst ensuring that maximum efficiency and effectiveness is achieved; - Ensuring that any future waste disposal contract negotiations include the following principles: - Reduction in distance travelled to disposal sites;; - o Identifying opportunities for additional recycling and re-use; and - Ensuring a reduction in waste sent to landfill; - Reducing the occurrence of single use plastics within the Borough and within Council activities where the use of alternatives should be prioritised.
+This will require a detailed work programme covering all service areas and operations, with specific focus required from procurement and communications; - Investigate the feasibility of creating a transfer station within Thurrock to support alternative disposal options; and - Investigate the feasibility of building an energy recovery facility in the Borough as both a means of reducing disposal costs for residual waste and generating income. - 2.3.5 The Cross Party Working Group initiated an investigation into the impact of service changes on the recycling rate.
 The Working Group were clear that the decisions they would make were purely in relation to linking to the national strategy and increasing recycling rates.
-No financial implications were presented, considered or discussed by the group and it is therefore important

-- they be fully considered in this report. - 2.3.4 The Council were asked to provide an outline of collection models that the top quartile high performing recycling authorities were using to drive up recycling rates.
-A number of options were discussed such as: - Kerb side sorted collections This was not progressed due to the number of containers required at each property. - Three and Four weekly collection schedule. - Paid for garden waste service This was considered to be too much of a significant change for residents at this time. - 2.3.5 The financial impact of COVID-19 and the impact on the Medium Term Financial Plan could not have been predicted when the Waste Working Group commenced this work; however, it cannot be overlooked when considering findings.
+No financial implications were presented, considered or discussed by the group and it is therefore important they are fully considered in this report. - 2.3.6 The Council were asked to provide an outline of collection models that the top quartile high performing recycling authorities were using to drive up recycling rates.
+A number of options were discussed such as: - Kerb side sorted collections This was not progressed due to the number of containers required at each property. - Three and Four weekly collection schedule. - Paid for garden waste service This was considered to be too much of a significant change for residents at this time. - 2.3.7 The financial impact of COVID-19 and the impact on the Medium Term Financial Plan could not have been predicted when the Waste Working Group commenced this work; however, it cannot be overlooked when considering findings.
+The potential financial efficiencies available, whilst still maintaining a service equivalent, or better, than some of the highest performing recycling councils in the country cannot be overlooked at this time and should be considered when deciding on the various options.
 The table below provides the range of collection options considered in detail, the recycling potential and the high-level financial implications.
 This illustrates the change in both collection and disposal costs and the potential efficiencies that could be realised: